-Any student who earns a score of 4 or 5 on the College Entrance Examination Board (CEEB) Advanced Placement Calculus AB Test will automatically receive 4 credits and exemption from Calculus I (Math 131) as soon as the registrar receives the exam report from the College Board.
+A student who earns a score of 4 or 5 on the Advanced Placement Calculus AB Test will automatically receive 4 credits and exemption from Calculus I (Math 131) as soon as the registrar receives the exam report from the College Board.

-A student who has taken calculus in high school and thoroughly mastered the material on differentiation might consider beginning his or her UMass career with Math 132.
-Students should be aware, however, that Math 132 is a challenging course and should discuss this option first with an advisor who will consider the student's high school math grades and UMass math placement scores.
+A student who has taken calculus in high school and thoroughly mastered the material on differentiation might consider beginning his or her UMass career with Calculus II (Math 132).
+Math 132 is a challenging course, so this decision should first be discussed with an advisor who will consider the student's high school math grades and UMass math placement scores.
 By passing Math 132 with a grade of C or better the first time it is taken, the student will earn the 4 credits for Math 131 (unless they have already received credit for another Calculus I class).
-To receive this credit, the student should contact the Mathematics Advising Office after receiving a grade in Math 132.
+To receive this credit, the student will need to contact the Mathematics Advising Office after receiving a grade in Math 132.

-Any student who earns a score of 4 or 5 on the College Entrance Examination Board (CEEB) Advanced Placement Calculus BC Test will automatically receive 8 credits and exemption from Calculus I and II (Math 131 and 132) as soon as the registrar receives the exam report from the College Board.
+A student who earns a score of 4 or 5 on the Advanced Placement Calculus BC Test will automatically receive 8 credits and exemption from Calculus I and II (Math 131 and 132) as soon as the registrar receives the exam report from the College Board.

 Approval of Courses To Be Taken at Other Universities: Current students wishing to take a course during the summer months or while on leave from the University at another college or university must complete the Prior Approval form before they enroll in the course and then bring the form to the Mathematics Advising Office.